akaabdullahmateen/roadmap/css/concepts/index.md

 - **Rulesets:** A structure that associates a comma-separated selectors list with a declaration block.
 - **At-rules:** A structure that starts with an _at_ symbol, followed by an identifier, and continues up to the end of the statement.

 Any statement which is not a ruleset or an at-rule is invalid and ignored.
-CSS ignores whitespaces around comma in a selectors list, and around properties and values.
 CSS is case-insensitive within the ASCII range, except for parts that are not under its control.
+In CSS, US English spelling is deemed correct where there is spelling variation.

 ### Rulesets